 An F-1 student in valid status may request that a spouse and/or children come to the U.S. as F-2 dependents.

-- F-2 visas are limited to spouses and children, no extended family or servants.
+- F-2 dependents are limited to spouses and children; no extended family or servants.

-- F-2 dependents may not work or attend university in the U.S.
+- F-2 dependents may not lawfully work in the U.S.

 - An F-2’s status is dependent on the F-1.
-If the F-1 loses status or leaves the U.S., the F-2 status also ends.
+If the F-1 loses status or leaves the U.S. permanently, the F-2 status also ends.

 - F-2 children lose their F-2 status once they marry or reach 21 years of age.
 If the F-2 child wants to remain in the U.S., he or she should apply for an independent status prior to the end of the F-2 status.

 You may request ISSO to add, or maintain your F-2 dependent(s) on your F-1 SEVIS record.
 Submit:

 - UT Dallas Financial Affidavit and proof of funds for yourself plus $5,000 for a spouse and $3,000 for each child.
 See the Estimate Expenses for I-20 to determine the amount of funds needed for the I-20.

 - Copy of the pages in your dependent's passport(s) that contain their picture, name and date of expiry.